ashwinvis/phd-thesis/chapter_00_0_intro.md

 studying decaying stably-stratified turbulence and its tendency to evolve into enlarged vortices.
-A scale based decomposition of the Boussinesq equation into waves and vortices by @riley_direct_1981, was used to study the interactions of waves and turbulence, using with an initial state of isotropic turbulence with a
+A scale based decomposition of the Boussinesq equation into waves and vortices by @riley_direct_1981, was used to study the interactions of waves and turbulence, using an initial state of homogenous and isotropic turbulence.
-$k^{-2}$ spectrum.
 It was hypothesized that the stratified turbulence would transfer energy to larger scales, resulting in a $\kfivethird$ spectrum.
 The inverse energy cascade hypothesis was revisited by @Xia2011 through experiments, wherein a large scale planar vortex was forced from the